Their backup may not be your backup.

 If your data is kept only with that one online provider — be it email, online photo albums, online music collections, generic “cloud” storage, or more — there’s a good chance you really have no backup at all.

-All online services have backups
+All cloud services have backups

 Those backups are for their needs

 Here’s the catch, though: those backups are for their purposes, not yours.

 Their backups are to protect them.

 If their servers die, they can use their backups.
 If their software fails, they can use their backups.
 If their employees make a mistake, they can use their backups.